Graveyard Carz

-Graveyard Carz is an American automotive reality TV show made on location in Springfield, Oregon that restores late 1960s/early 1970s Mopar muscle cars.
-The Graveyard Carz shop motto: "It's Mopar or No Car".
+Graveyard Carz is an American automotive reality TV show made on location in Springfield, Oregon that restores the late 1960s/early 1970s Mopar muscle cars.
+Their shop motto is "It's Mopar or No Car".

 As of July 28, 2020, the show is in production for a 15th season on Motortrend, formerly Velocity.

 The show

 Graveyard Carz was created and is owned by Mark Worman.
 It is produced independently by The Division, a film and television production company in which Worman is also the CEO.
-The show's relationship with Velocity is what is called "a pre-sale acquisition."
+The show's relationship with Velocity is called "a pre-sale acquisition."
 The Division retains all creative control but frequently takes notes and suggestions from the Velocity team.

 In 2016 TERN commissioned and acquired the global rights for 26 episodes of Graveyard Carz in HFR UHD.
 These episodes will be aired on Velocity in HD as Season 6 and elsewhere by Insight as Season 6 and Season 7.

 The 1971 Phantom 'Cuda

 Mark Worman wanted to document the restoration of a 1971 Plymouth 'Cuda, painted Hemi Orange, equipped with a 440 6 Barrel V8, a Heavy Duty 4-Speed manual transmission, and a 3.54 ratio Dana 60 rear axle.
 On July 5, 1980, the car was wrecked after the driver lost control in a 100 mph race with a pickup truck.
-After acquiring the car, Worman entered into an agreement with a collector to have the car restored.
+After acquiring the car, Worman agreed with a collector to have the car restored.

 To prove to nay-sayers that the car could be restored, Mark had the son of local friend (Aaron Smith) film the restoration.
 After seeing how entertaining the team was, Worman and Smith decided to start shooting concept material for a television pilot, and Graveyard Carz was born.

 Over the course of the first five seasons, viewers have seen The Phantom 'Cuda undergo a slow transformation.
 In Season 1 it was dipped in a paint stripping tank, while its overall condition was assessed in Season 2.
 Season 3 saw the repair of a fender to determine if the sheet metal was too compromised to use in the restoration.
 At the end of Season 4, the 'Cuda was shipped off to American Metal Direct (AMD), an automobile and truck replacement parts retailer for installation.
 The car returned in Season 5 with all brand new sheet metal.
 In Season 6 The Phantom 'Cuda is completed, restored to factory condition.